thuml/Large-Time-Series-Model/README.md

 > **Important Note**: Given the prevalence of large time series models.
-This code base will be renamed as ```large-time-series-model-library```.
-At that time, we will open source the pre-training code of large time series models, large-scale data loading logic, related benchmarks, and well-known large model code implementation in the field.
+This code base will be soon renamed as ```large-time-series-model-library```.
+At that time, we will open source the pre-training code of large time series models, large-scale data loading logic, related benchmarks, and well-known large model architecture in the field.
 Please stay tuned for the update!

 # Timer (Large Time Series Model)